 MHCtools - Analysis of MHC Data in Non-Model Species

-Fifteen tools for bioinformatics processing and analysis
+Sixteen tools for bioinformatics processing and analysis

 of major histocompatibility complex (MHC) data.
 The functions